born2snipe/spring-wordy-trigger/README.md

+# What is this?

 Attempt to simplify setting up a timer trigger using just words.

+##Examples

 To help you come up with your own wordy expression for your task, just finish the following sentence:

     I want this to run...

-Example expressions:

     Wordy Exp.
 Cron Exp.
     ================                                       ==================